geneontology/geneontology.github.io/_docs/annotation-contributors.md

 redirect_from: /page/go-consortium-contributors-list
 ---

-# Current Groups Contributing GO Annotations
+# Current groups contributing GO annotations

 The GO Consortium integrates resources from a variety of research groups, from model organisms to protein databases to biological research communities actively involved in the development and implementation of the Gene Ontology.
 Below is an alphabetical list of our collaborators.